 Oh, and don’t worry about any potential bandwidth limitations because we use Shared IP addresses – all our high-speed servers feature unlimited bandwidth.
 Furthermore, the Shared IP addresses help us offer better pricing too.

 Our VPN service also comes bundled up with a Smart DNS service for those of you want to enjoy even more content variety.
-Basically, with our Smart DNS, you’ll get to unblock over 290 websites from countries like The US, The UK, Canada, Australia, Germany, Poland, Switzerland, Sweden, France.
+Basically, with our Smart DNS, you’ll get to unblock over 300 geo-restricted websites from countries like The US, The UK, Canada, Australia, Germany, Poland, Switzerland, Sweden, France.

 Feel free to give our VPN service a quick test-drive to see if it can meet all your needs before making a commitment.
-We offer a free 24-hour trial, and you don’t need to give out any credit card details.
+You don’t need to give out any credit card details.